2016 Rural Health Awards nominations

 Awards presentation and recognition

 Each year, NRHA hosts a luncheon in honor of the Rural Health Award winners at which time the awardees are presented with a commemorative gift before approximately 1,000 rural health peers.
-The 2014 Awards Luncheon will be held at NRHA's 37th Annual Rural Health Conference April 24 in Las Vegas.
+The 2016 Awards Luncheon will be held at NRHA's 39th Annual Rural Health Conference May 12 in Minneapolis.

 Awardees will be featured in a video presentation and will receive one full complimentary registration to the Annual Conference and four complimentary banquet luncheon tickets.
 Additional banquet guest passes can be purchased at the rate of $50 each.
 Awardees will also receive a complimentary one-year individual membership to NRHA, coverage in Rural Roads (NRHA's magazine), and a plaque or award appropriate for display.